PopovEvgeniy/fastwiper/readme.txt

                 The free space wiping tool by Popov Evgeniy Alekseyevich

-                           Version 1.1.6.1
+                           Version 1.2
 System requirements.

 Operating system: Microsoft Windows 2000 or higher.
-1 megabyte of free RAM.

 The program description.

-This program lets you wipe the free space on a storage medium.
+This program lets you wipe the storage free space.
 It will be wiped by zero bytes.
-A deleted file can't be recovered with special software after finishing wiping the free space.
+The deleted files can't be recovered with special software after finishing wiping the free space.

 License.